-In the latest staff survey, 74% of staff said there was a community focused culture which is a very positive message and reflects the Council’s vision to create stronger and more resilient communities.
+In the latest staff survey, 73% of staff said there was a community focused culture which is a very positive message and reflects the Council’s vision to create stronger communities.

 Around half of the 225,000 tonnes of household waste collected each year in Wiltshire is recycled.

-We have 21 leisure centres and 31 libraries.
+We have 21 leisure centres, 30 libraries and two mobile libraries.

 We spend £900 million each year, providing 354 services to the people of Wiltshire.